grappleshark/grappleshark.github.io/README.md

 * Maybe open pull requests / merge if collaboration is required
 * Deploy a webpage to their own username.github.io
 * Celebrate with pizzas

+The aim is for work experience students to leave Development team with their own site, which they can continue to develop on.

+And pizzas.